Group actions on spheres with rank one isotropy: Introduction

 \section{Introduction}

 Let $G$ be a finite group.
-The unit spheres $S(V)$ in finite-dimensional orthogonal representations of $G$ provide the basic examples of smooth $G$-actions on spheres.
-Moreover, character theory reveals intricate relations between the dimensions of the fixed sets $S(V)^H$, for subgroups $H \leq G$, and the structure of the isotopy subgroups $\{G_x \vv x \in S(V)\}$.
-We are interested in understanding how these basic invariants are constrained for smooth \emph{non-linear} finite group actions on spheres.
+The unit spheres $S(V)$ in finite-dimensional orthogonal representations of $G$ provide the basic examples of smooth linear $G$-actions on spheres.
+These linear actions satisfy a number of special constraints on the dimensions of fixed sets and the structure of the isotropy subgroups, arising from character theory.
+However, such constraints do not hold in general for smooth $G$-actions on spheres, unless $G$ has prime power order (see \cite{dotzel-hamrick1}).
+Our goal in this series of papers is to construct new examples of smooth \emph{non-linear} finite group actions on spheres, with prescribed isotropy.

+In the first paper of this series \cite{h-yalcin3}, we studied group actions on spheres in the setting of \emph{$G$-homotopy representations}, introduced by tom Dieck (see \cite[Definition 10.1]{tomDieck2}).
+These are finite (or more generally finite dimensional) $G$-CW-complexes $X$ satisfying the property that for each $H\leq G$, the fixed point set $X^H$ is homotopy equivalent to a sphere $S^{n(H)}$ where $n(H)=\dim X^H$.
+We introduced algebraic homotopy representations as suitable chain complexes over the orbit category and proved a realization theorem for these algebraic models.

 We say that $G$ has \emph{rank $k$} if it contains a subgroup isomorphic to $(\bZ/p)^k$, for some prime $p$, but no subgroup $(\bZ/p)^{k+1}$, for any prime $p$.
-In this paper, we use chain complex methods to study the following problem, as a step towards smooth actions.
+In this paper, we use chain complex methods to study the following problem, as the next step towards smooth actions.

 \begin{question} For which finite groups $G$, does there exist a finite $G$-CW-complex $X\simeq S^n$ with all isotropy subgroups of rank one ~? \end{question}

 The isotropy assumption implies that $G$ must have rank $\leq 2$, by P.~A.~Smith theory (see Corollary \ref{cor:ranktwo}).
 Since every rank one finite group can act freely on a finite complex homotopy equivalent to a sphere (Swan \cite{swan1}), we will restrict to groups of rank two.